FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

 ## Product Vision

-EasyShare is an app created to manage an event's social networks and make sure they are all in synchronized.
+EasyShare is an app created to manage an event's social networks and make sure they are all in synchronized. <br>
+The app allows the user to manage his events and don't worry about posting updates on social networks.

 ---
 ## Elevator Pitch